umerrauf6/A-Scheduling-Algorithms-Simulator/docs/source/scheduling_algorithms.md

 ```

 ## Earliest Deadline First (EDF) for Multi-Node

-The Earliest Deadline First (EDF) algorithm schedules jobs based on the earliest deadlines.
-It prioritizes jobs with the nearest deadlines to ensure that all deadlines are met as soon as possible.
-EDF scheduling gives priority to tasks based on the imminence of their deadlines.
-The task with the closest deadline is scheduled first.
-Given n independent processes with deadlines, d1, . . . , dn, schedule them to minimize the maximum lateness, defined by the following equation,

-$$L_{\text{max}} = \max_{1 \leq i \leq n} \{f_i - d_i\}$$

-where f<sub>i</sub> is the finishing time of process 'i'.
-Note that the above equation is negative if all deadlines are  met.
-EDF  is  widely  used  in  systems  where  meeting  deadlines  is  crucial,  such  as  in multimedia systems for audio/video processing to ensure smooth streaming without delays.

-For example, when we want to schedule the application graph shown in Fig.1 on a three compute nodes.
-Node 1 might start with Task 1 (earliest starting task with no dependencies).
-As soon as Task 1 completes, Node 1 can take on Task 3, and Node 2 can begin Task 2 simultaneously since these tasks are now available and have the next earliest deadlines.
-Task 4 must wait for Task 2 to complete but could be started immediately on Node 3 if Task 2 finishes before Task 3.
-Task 5 and Task 6 would then be allocated based on their completion of respective dependencies.
+EDF scheduling for multi node can be understood with the following example.
+For example, when we want to schedule the application graph shown in figure 1 on three compute nodes.
+Node 1 might start with task 1 (earliest starting task with no dependencies).
+As soon as task 1 completes, node 1 can take on task 3, and node 2 can begin task 2 simultaneously since these tasks are now available and have the next earliest deadlines.
+Task 4 must wait for task 2 to complete but could be started immediately on node 3 if task 2 finishes before task 3.
+Task 5 and 6 would then be allocated based on their completion of respective dependencies.

 ### Usage